-The following is a transcript of a video shot and produced by NOCD.
-The copy below has been only lightly edited for clarity purposes.
+The following is a transcript of a video with Dr. Patrick McGrath, Chief Clinical Officer at NOCD, that was shot and produced by NOCD.
+The copy below has been lightly edited for clarity purposes.

 Unlike what you might see on television where people are laying on a couch and it’s [a] very calm and soothing experience, ERP is purposely difficult.
 We are going to be having you sit with your discomfort, sit with your fears and learn how to handle those things.
 So, we have to create some anxiety or feelings of maybe guilt or shame or disgust or something so that you learn ultimately how to handle those without performing compulsions.
 That’s number one.